rachel-barato/pokedex/README.md

 ### Rules for retrieving the pokémons weather based

-- cities where the temperature is:
+- Cities where the temperature is:
     - Less then **(<) 5ºC**, will retrieve **ice** pokémons;
     - Between **(>=) 5ºC and (<) 10ºC** will retrieve **water** pokémons;
     - Between **(>=) 12ºC and (<) 15ºC** will retrieve **grass** pokémons;